Jump On Your Bike and Get Going

 One of the first realizations I had about riding a bike is that it is just plain good old-fashioned fun!
 It is easy to learn and people of all ages can ride, so it is not just reserved for the young.

 Another major benefit of riding is that you can see and experience many beautiful and diverse outdoor locations.
-You can climb mountains, ride trails, travel long distance, or do short distance rides.
+You can climb mountains, ride trails, travel long distances, or do short-distance rides.

 9. Social Activity

 Cycling can be an enjoyable social activity, whether you ride with just one person or 20.
 It’s a very relaxing way to go places and share the experience with others.